AlagusoundaryaManivasagam/Alagusoundarya.github.io/README.md

 **Project Title**: Financial planner
 **Technologies**: Spring MVC, Spring Data JPA, MySQL, Java, HTML & CSS, Bootstrap, Maven, J unit, Spring security, SLF4J, AJAX, JS, Github.
 **Objective**: A planner app to keep track of monthly incomes, expenses and budget and it gives a spending summary of the past 6 months.
 Entries of any particular month can be viewed and altered with ease and the monthly records will be updated accordingly.

+**Project Title**: LoveFlames  Game
+**Technologies**: HTML, CSS and Javascript.
+**Objective**: The LoveFlames Game game is a single page static web application.
+Participants enter their names, and the game generates a fun evaluation based on the input.

+**Project Title**: Quizzy
+**Technologies**: React, ExpressJS, NodeJS and PostgreSQL.
+**Objective**: A dynamic Quiz app that allows users to participate in various quizzes, providing an engaging and interactive learning experience.
+Users can attempt quizzes, receive immediate grading, and review their performance for future improvement.

 ### ACHIEVEMENTS:
 - Ranked **5**th in **IIT Entrance Exam (GATE 2017)** - Demonstrated self-directed learning, and strong analytical and problem-solving skills, which have been applied in software development challenges and algorithm design.